klebgenomics/cipropaper/Validation/README.md

   - DD_PredGroup.png / DD_PredGroup.pdf - Disk diffusion distribution vs. cipro_prediction_group (only expected if you have DD data)

 ### Third best option:
-If above options are not possible, the **minimum** we require is for you to independently to cross-tabulate the cipro_prediction_group column vs. S/I/R interpretations.
+If above options are not possible, the **minimum** we require is for you to independently cross-tabulate the cipro_prediction_group column vs. S/I/R interpretations.